Utah Tech University: 2014 termination of a professor

-In December 2014, theater professor Varlo Davenport received a notice of dismissal and termination of employment in connection with a student complaint of an alleged assault, but because of his tenured status he was allowed to request a termination appeal hearing as outlined in (then) DSU Policy.
+In December 2014, theater professor Varlo Davenport received a notice of dismissal and termination of academic employment in connection with a student complaint of an alleged assault, but because of his academic tenured status he was allowed to request a termination appeal hearing as outlined in DSU Policy.
 A reinstatement petition was started by students that ultimately garnered over 1,400 signatures, and many letters were also sent to the State Board of Regents from the community and faculty members.
 A faculty review board convened, and after hearing testimony and evidence from both sides, recommended Davenport's reinstatement.
-In the final review of the hearing evidence and testimony, University President Richard Williams found the faculty review board's recommendation to be contrary to the information presented.
+In the final review of the hearing evidence and testimony, university president Richard Williams found the faculty review board's recommendation to be contrary to the information presented.
 He rejected the recommendation and upheld the termination.
-Members of the faculty review board subsequently met with President Williams, pressing for a change in his decision.
+Members of the faculty review board subsequently met with Williams, pressing for a change in his decision.
 They were unsuccessful.
 The City of St. George filed Class B misdemeanor charges in Justice Court and a trial was held in 2016, with the jury finding the professor not guilty.

 2015 accusation of censorship

-In 2015, in accordance with school policy, three students requested permission from the university to post fliers with satirical images of former President George W. Bush and revolutionary leader Che Guevara on campus.
-The university disapproved the request because the fliers violated school policy by mocking people.
-The three students filed a lawsuit against Dixie State University in federal court, stating that the university violated their Constitutional right to free speech with an overly restrictive and overly vague school policy.
-Shortly thereafter, President Williams announced that all campus policies that infringed upon free expression and free speech were temporarily rescinded and new directives were being drafted.
-A few months later, Dixie State University settled the lawsuit with the three plaintiffs involved in the case.
-The university agreed to pay the students $50,000 total in damages and attorney fees.
-The university also agreed to revise its speech policies that the three plaintiffs said were restrictive and vague.
+In 2015, in accordance with school policy, three students requested permission from the university to post fliers with satirical images of former 43rd U.S. President George W. Bush, and Cuban revolutionary leader Che Guevara, on campus.
+The university rejected the request because the fliers violated school policy by mocking people.
+The three students filed a lawsuit against DSU in federal court, stating that the university violated their Constitutional right to free speech with an overly restrictive and overly vague school policy.
+A few months later, DSU settled the lawsuit with the three plaintiffs involved in the case.
+The university agreed to pay the students $50,000 total in damages and their attorney fees.
+The university also agreed to revise its free speech policies that the three plaintiffs said were too restrictive and vague.

 Campus

-The primary campus of Utah Tech University, known as the Dixie Campus, is in St. George, Utah.
+The primary campus of UT, known as the Dixie Campus, is in St. George, Utah.
 The Hurricane Education Center campus extension located in Hurricane, Utah, is 20 minutes to the east.
 At the center of UT campus is the Encampment Mall, where Mormon pioneers first camped when they arrived in 1861 to settle and grow cotton in the desert.

-Utah Tech has also expanded its campus to surrounding communities by adding new community education centers that offer concurrent enrollment and college-level classes.
+UT has also expanded its campus to surrounding communities by adding new community education centers that offer concurrent enrollment and college-level classes.